OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Docks/Power-Dock.md

 ```{r child = './Power-Dock/04-power-switch.md'}
 ```

-The power switch controls power to the Omega, regardless of whether it is powered from the battery or Micro-USB cable.
-The power switch has no effect on the battery charging, so **the battery will charge regardless of the switch position**.

-The blue Power LED indicates if there is power flowing to the Omega.

 <!-- [//]: # (add illustrations indicating the ON and OFF positions of the switch) -->